-Composition of the Board and Director Independence
+Composition of the Board

 Our Governance Guidelines and our Bylaws state that the exact size of the Board will be determined by resolution of the Board from time to time.
-Our Board currently has thirteen members, who are listed on page 3.
-On March 12, 2015, the Board voted to reduce the size of the Board to twelve members effective May 7, 2015, to coincide with Dr. Bauder's retirement from the Board.
+Our Board currently has twelve members, who are listed on page 7.